 Accepting Your Shortcomings is Good

 There’s nothing wrong in admitting your mistake.
 Ask any relationship expert about apologizing for your mistakes to save relation.
 The expert will say to do it, if you want to continue your relation.
 The similar mechanism applies in the real world, too.
 Now you can’t afford to be arrogant and hoping your audience will understand.
 Since there are too many alternatives and since there are people looking to take your place, you can’t really afford to making a mistake and not apologizing to correct the things between you and your audience.

-Every company is run by a body of individuals and humans are prone to making mistakes, there’s nothing wrong in committing mistakes and then admitting it.
+Every company is run by a body of individuals and humans are prone to making mistakes; there’s nothing wrong with committing mistakes and then admitting it.
 It’s perfectly normal.

-Imagine, you are running an eCommerce portal and you wrongly uploaded a discount offer for the weekend, saying 20% flat discount.
-However, none of the company’s eyes caught the mistake and forgot to mention that discount can be availed only on a minimum shopping of $100.
+Imagine you are running an eCommerce portal, and you wrongly uploaded a discount offer for the weekend, saying a 20% flat discount.
+However, none of the company’s eyes caught the mistake and forgot to mention that discount can be availed only on a minimum amount of $100.

-You checked the social media account and saw so many people interested and some of them even ordered but didn’t get 20% offer as mentioned.
+You checked the social media account and saw so many people interested in it and some of them even ordered but didn’t get a 20% offer, as mentioned.
 Some commented negatively, while some asked reasoning from the company’s officials.
-Realizing that you have done a mistake and instead of manipulating the entire scenario, it’s better to apologize from your customers/followers.
-This way, you will do way better because humans make mistake and successful companies have a human touch.
+Realizing that you have made a mistake, and instead of manipulating the entire scenario, it’s better to apologize from your customers/followers.
+This way, you will do way better because humans make mistakes and successful companies have a human touch.

 Branding is not a one-way street.
 The dynamics of successful brands always consists of a dialogue between the business and its customers.
 Give shout-outs to your partner influencers and top customers.
 Prepare a unique social media campaign to highlight your achievements by acknowledging the efforts of your team members.
 This appreciation motivates your team members to work better and also conveys to your customers that you believe in positivity and cheering people on.